Advertiser and Editorial Disclosures

 Doing this lets you shop for good service and good rates, earn higher interest on your funds, and forces you to put the money in a place that’s not quite so easy to access.

-If it's a savings that's not linked to your ATM card, you would have to authorize the transfer, which may take a day or two.
+If it's a savings account that's not linked to your checking account, you would have to authorize the transfer, which may take a day or two.
 You could even set up automatic deposit of your paychecks each month with a predetermined amount set for savings.

 Unlock exclusive savings rates and gain access to top-tier banking benefits.